 The email layout has a maximum of 6 columns, while the minimum column width is 2.
 This means that you can build rows like these:

 Click on + Add new action to add a new column inside the row.

-The New Column is always added on the far right, with default size 2 for email and 1 for pages.
+The New Column is always added on the far right, with a default size of 2 for email and 1 for pages.
 At the same time, the nearest column on the left is reduced accordingly.